Oil protesters disrupt Texas energy port ahead of U.S. presidential debate

 Operations were normal at the plant on Thursday, said Exxon spokesman Jeremy Eikenberry.
 The refinery is the fourth-largest in the United States and Exxon’s largest in the country.

-Shell said operations were stable at its Deer Park refinery on the channel.
+Shell and LyondellBasell said operations were not affected.
 Chevron declined to comment.

 All of the refineries are able to ship out motor fuels by pipeline and most have enough crude on hand to operate for several days.